-I am a qualified Counsellor and Psychotherapist and my experience covers a wide range of conditions including Depression, anxiety, eating disorders, sexual and emotional abuse and suicidal thoughts and life crisis.
+I am a qualified Counsellor and Psychotherapist and my experience covers a wide range of conditions including Depression, anxiety, bereavement, eating disorders, sexual and emotional abuse and suicidal thoughts and life crisis.

 My training is Integrative counselling combining Person Centred and Psychodynamic approaches.
 As well as private practice, I work for The Well Counselling charity in Malvern.

 I see therapy as very much a team effort, working together in a confidential, safe environment to gently explore difficult feelings and experiences in a way that will help enhance your sense of wellbeing and bring about positive changes in your life.
 We will work at your own pace and to your agenda.

 I can’t claim to have a 'magic wand' but I strongly believe in my clients and the difference that therapy can make.

 - CPCAB Level 5 Diploma - Therapeutic Counselling and Psychotherapy

 - Private Counselling, Charity counselling work, Group Counselling

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.